dotnet/AspNetCore.Docs/aspnetcore/grpc/test-tools.md

 ## Postman

-Postman is an API platform with many features.
-It supports calling gRPC services with an interactive UI.
+Postman is an API platform.
+It supports calling gRPC services with an interactive UI, among its many features.

 To download and install Postman, see the [Download Postman page](https://www.postman.com/downloads/).